JacobCote/EasyMD/README.md

 - `--protein-force-field`: Specify the protein force field.
 - `--ligand-force-field`: Specify the ligand force field.
 - `--water-force-field`: Specify the water force field.
-- `--CUDA`: Use the CUDA platform for simulation.
-- `--remove`: Specify the molecules to remove from the system.
+- `--remove`: Specify molecules to remove from the system.
 - `--ph`: Specify the pH for the protonation state of the residues.
 - `--restart`: Use the restart files for simulation.
 - `--restart_dir`: Specify the path to the restart files.